-Ned DelGuercio is in his third season as assistant coach and recruiter for the Yale Lightweight Crew.
+In 2016-17, Ned DelGuercio is in his fifth year as assistant coach and recruiter for the Yale Lightweight Crew.

-In 2013, he guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.
+In his first season at Yale in 2013, DelGuercio guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.

-DelGuercio is a six-time US national team member and two-time world champion.
-In 2007 after securing gold in the M8+ at the Pan Am Games, DelGuercio was named to the M4+ for the World Championships in Munich, Germany.
-The USA 4+ took gold by 0.4 seconds.
-The following summer DelGuercio coxed the USA LM8+ at the World Championships in Linz, Austria.
-The United States captured gold by 1.4 seconds.
-He went on to serve as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams, and raced in the Grand Challenge of the Henley Royal Regatta in 2010 and 2011.
+DelGuercio is a six-time USA National Team member and two-time World Champion.
+In 2007 after securing the gold medal in the M8+ at the Pan American Games, he was named to the M4+ for the World Championships in Munich, Germany.
+The USA 4+ took the gold by 0.4 seconds.
+The following summer he coxed the USA LM8+ at the World Championships in Linz, Austria.
+The United States captured the gold medal by 1.4 seconds.
+He went on to compete as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams, and raced in the Grand Challenge of the Henley Royal Regatta in 2010 and 2011.

-While training in Princeton N.J., he was the novice women’s coach at Mercer Junior Rowing Club and later became assistant varsity womens' coach.
-There he helped develop athletes who would continue successful rowing careers at universities including Notre Dame, UCLA, Princeton, Harvard, Syracuse and Clemson
+While training with the United States team in Princeton N.J., DelGuercio was the novice women’s coach at Mercer Junior Rowing Club and later became assistant varsity womens' coach.
+There he helped develop athletes who would continue successful rowing careers at universities including Notre Dame, UCLA, Princeton, Harvard, Syracuse and Clemson.

 DelGuercio was a three-year member of the Rutgers heavyweight varsity eight.
-In 2003 his crew reached the Grand Final of the EARC Sprints and the final round of the Henley Royal Regatta.
-After defeating seeded Dartmouth and Leander crews along the way, they placed second to Washington.
-The Rutgers Heavies had competitive seasons through 2004 and 2005 as well, and DelGuercio was selected captain of the 2005 team.
-He graduated with a bachelor’s degree in sociology.
+In 2003 his crew reached the grand final of the EARC Sprints and the final round of the Henley Royal Regatta placing second to Washington.
+After another winning record in 2004 he was captain of the 2005 squad.

 Ned began rowing at St. Joseph’s Preparatory School in Philadelphia.
 He was a four-year member of the team, and three-year letter winner.
-He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing Invitational Regatta in Cincinnati.
-That summer DelGuercio coxed the USA JM8+ at the World Rowing Junior Championships in Duisburg, Germany.
+He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing National Regatta.
+That summer he was selected to the USA JM8+ for the World Rowing Junior Championships in Duisburg, Germany.